disfordave/odin-recipes/README.md

 # odin-recipes
-The best holiday recipes for you.
+The best recipes for you.

 This is my first project for the odin project.